 - Beverages- Drinks can be some of the worst culprits when it comes to staining teeth.
 Between acidity and color, drinks like coffee, tea, wine, sodas, and sports drinks can stain teeth and contribute to enamel erosion.

 - TIP: Drinking through a straw helps staining dyes avoid teeth altogether.
-Get a pack of reusable straws to keep for your home or office and always have one handy when you are craving a teeth-staining drink.
+Get a pack of straws to keep for your home or office and always have one handy when you are craving a teeth-staining drink.

 Foods that Help Remove Stains